Last updated: April 5, 2022.

 III.
 Your cookie choices

+We rely on the consent of users in processing personal information related to cookie collection.
 In some countries, users have rights to decline cookies and other tracking technologies when they visit websites.
 For example, in the European Economic Area, users have the right to reject the installation of all cookies but essential cookies on their devices.

 Users may withdraw consent at any time by changing their settings.
 Please note that our cookies options and tools vary by region and country in accordance with applicable law.